-- Plan and train all school staff on human trafficking to include but not limit to: risk factors for vulnerable children, red-flags and indicators, the victim-centered approach, how to interact with potential victims, and reporting protocol for disclosure - · Model healthy relationships among staff - Create healthy environments to support students who may be vulnerable or are victims - Make the appropriate referral to school personnel and community contacts - Recognize and report suspected trafficking to the appropriate authorities - Partner with local law enforcement agencies to protect the routes that students use to travel to and from schools
+- Plan and train all school staff on human trafficking to include the following: risk factors for vulnerable children, red-flags and indicators, the victim-centered approach, how to interact with potential victims, and reporting protocol for disclosure - Model healthy relationships among staff - Create healthy environments to support students who may be vulnerable or are victims - Make the appropriate referral to school personnel and community contacts - Recognize and report suspected trafficking to the appropriate authorities - Partner with local law enforcement agencies to protect the routes that students use to travel to and from schools

 Educators should avoid investigating human trafficking cases.
 School personnel do not have to prove trafficking exists and they should not pressure the child to divulge information regarding any injury or other circumstances surrounding the abuse and/or neglect.
-They should, however, report suspected signs and allow authorities to follow up from reporting.
+They are, however, mandated reporters under the law.
+Teachers should report suspected signs and allow authorities to follow up from reporting.